RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 Protecting Your Biometrics

 Your fingerprint is unique and cannot be changed, so protecting it is paramount.
-Never share your biometric data with anyone you don't fully trust, and always ensure you're placing your finger on a legitimate, untampered biometric scanner.
-Be wary of any device that looks unusual or seems modified.
+Avoid sharing your biometric data with anyone you do not fully trust, and always ensure you're placing your finger on a legitimate, untampered biometric scanner.
+Exercise caution with any device that appears unusual or modified.

 Pro Tip: Secure Your Aadhaar Details

 Treat your Aadhaar number like a bank account number.
-Only provide it for official transactions, and never write it down or share it openly where it could be misused.
+Only provide it for official transactions, and avoid writing it down or sharing it openly where it could be misused.
 This simple step adds a layer of protection against potential fraud.

 Reporting Suspicious Activity

 If you notice any suspicious activity on your bank account, even small, unexplained transactions, report it immediately.
 Early reporting can prevent larger losses and help authorities track down fraudsters.
-Don't delay, as time is often critical in fraud cases.
+Prompt action is often critical in fraud cases, so avoid delays.

 Merchant Device Security